 Sewing through thick and thin

 It has empowered me through the ups of expat life (social and professional get-togethers) and sustained me through its downs (separation from family and loneliness).
 I’ve pushed it much too hard out of urgency, frustration and fatigue and have justifiably earned in return miles of broken thread, shattered needles, and exhausting hours of angry stitch ripping.

 I’ve spent months at a time hunched over it during “a sewing phase’ and months away from it when it only came out to hem a skirt or slacks or to take in (or out) a waistline.
 It hasn’t judged me and still puts up with my fits of pique.
 It’s asked very little of me (two tune-ups in 25 years) and returned more than its initial cost many times over.
-If that kind of constancy and reliability doesn’t make it deserving of a place on my Proust Questionnaire, then what does?
+If that constancy and reliability doesn’t make it deserving of a place on my Proust Questionnaire, then what would?

 Where to find supplies for sewers, knitters, quilt-makers, etc: fabric, patterns, wool and notions

 For a list of sewing and needlecraft suppliers, please read my post “Finding Sewing and Needle Craft Supplies, Patterns, & Fabrics in Shops and Online in Swiss Romandy“.